 \begin{thm} Let $I=I_Z$ be a $p_g$-ideal, where $Z$ is a $p_g$-cycle on a resolution $X$ of $\Spec A$.
 Then $\core(I)$ and $Q:I$ are also represented on $X$.
 Furthermore, we can write $Q:I= I_{Z-Y}$ and $\core(I)=I_{2Z-Y}$, where $Y$ is the maximal positive cycle on $X$ satisfying the following two conditions: \begin{enumerate} \item $h^1(\cO_X(Y))= p_g(A)$ and \item $I_{Z-Y}$ is a $p_g$-ideal. \end{enumerate} In particular, if $I$ is a $p_g$-ideal, so are $Q:I$ and $\core(I)$. \end{thm}

 \begin{proof} By \proref{p:pgC}, the Rees algebra $\cR(I)$ is normal and Cohen-Macaulay.
 Hence $\core(I)$ is integrally closed by \cite[Proposition 5.5.3]{Hyry-Smith}.
-It follows from Lemma \ref{l:core}, we know that $Q: I$ is also integrally closed.
+It follows from Lemma \ref{l:core} that $Q: I$ is also integrally closed.
 By \corref{c:sg}, we have $I\subset Q:I$.
 Suppose that $I$ and $Q: I$ are represented by cycles $Z'$ and $Z'-Y$ on some resolution $X'$, respectively, where $Y$ is an effective cycle on $X'$.
 Note that $Y$ satisfies the condition (1) of \lemref{Q:I;key} by \eqref{eq:core}.
 We may assume that $Z'C<0$ or $(Z'-Y)C<0$ for any $(-1)$-curve $C$ on $X'$.
 If $C$ is a $(-1)$-curve and $Z'C=0$, then $YC>0$.
-However this is impossible because $Y$ blows down to a nonsingular point and $YC\le 0$ if $C\le Y$ by \lemref{l:DD}.
+However, this is impossible because $Y$ blows down to a nonsingular point and $YC\le 0$ if $C\le Y$ by \lemref{l:DD}.
 Thus $I$ is minimally represented on $X'$.
 Hence there exists a birational morphism $\alpha\: X\to X'$ and $Q:I$ is also represented on the resolution $X$ by $\alpha^*(Z'-Y)=Z-\alpha^*Y$.
-Thus we can write $Q:I= I_{Z-Y_0}$ for some cycle $Y_0\ge 0$ on $X$.
+Thus we can write $Q:I= I_{Z-Y_0}$, where $Y_0=\alpha^*Y\ge 0$.
 By \eqref{eq:core} and \lemref{Q:I;key}, we see that $\core(I)=I_{2Z-Y_0}$ and that $Y_0$ satisfies our conditions (1) and (2).
-On the other hand, if a cycle $Y\ge 0$ also satisfies our conditions, then \lemref{Q:I;key} implies that $I_{Z-Y}\subset Q: I=I_{Z-Y_0}$.
+On the other hand, if a cycle $Y\ge 0$ on $X$ also satisfies our conditions, then \lemref{Q:I;key} implies that $I_{Z-Y}\subset Q: I=I_{Z-Y_0}$.
 Hence we must have $Y\le Y_0$. \end{proof}

-Note that even if $I$ is minimally represented on $X$, $Q:I$ is not necessarily minimally represented on $X$ (cf. \thmref{algorithm}, we shall give an algorithm to calculate $Q: I$ and a minimal good ideal containing $I$ starting from a $p_g$-ideal $I= I_Z$.
+Note that even if $I$ is minimally represented on $X$, $Q:I$ is not necessarily minimally represented on $X$.
+In \thmref{algorithm}, we shall give an algorithm to calculate $Q: I$ and a minimal good ideal containing $I$ starting from a $p_g$-ideal $I= I_Z$.

 In the situation of \thmref{Q:I}, $I$ is a good ideal if and only if $Y=0$.
 Hence we obtain the following.